koii-network/ezsandbox/Lesson 4/PartIII.md

 1. When there are no votes, slash by 50%.
 2. When there are more negative than positive votes, slash by 100%.
 3. Instead of distributing the bounty equally, give each successful submission 0.25 KOII.
-Note that rewards are distributed in Roe, with 1,000,000,000 Roe per KOII.
+Note that rewards are distributed in Roe, not KOII.

+> [!NOTE]
+>
+> Roe is the minimum unit of KOII.
+1 KOII = 1,000,000,000 Roe.

 Again, if you run into difficulties, you can see our answer in the [`after` folder](./caesar-task/after/task/distribution.js#L105).